Casisang: Geography

+Climate

+The city has a Tropical monsoon climate on the Köppen climate classification system.

 Demography

 Casisang is a population centre of Malaybalay since there are many housing projects erected there.
 The Malaybalay Airport was closed and was converted into a low-cost housing project by the provincial government of Bukidnon.
 The housing project increased the population of Casisang into 25,696, making it the most populous barangay in Malaybalay and second in Bukidnon (after Poblacion, Valencia City).

 Education

 Casisang is part of the Division of Malaybalay City by the Department of Education.
 It has several public elementary schools located in populated areas and sitios.
 It has two secondary schools that offer junior and senior high school courses.
 The list below only includes public schools.